artursocha1221/Online-Judge/README.md

 This request gives you a list of JSONs with input and output of tests to problemId.
 This request can be used only by admin.

+- `GET /solution/userId`
+This request gives you a list of JSONs with code, problemId, userId, language and results.
+If userId is admin all solutions will be returned.
+Otherwise, there will be returned solutions sent by userId.

 If two different participants send the same solution to the same problem they both will be disqualified from the contest and removed from the scoreboard.